Key Takeaways

 The best way to beat FOMO is to find real-world satisfaction.
 Our brains thrive on face-to-face connection, movement, creativity, and time in nature, far richer rewards than digital validation.

-Create a physical list (not on your phone) of things that genuinely make you feel good, from quick resets to longer offline activities.
-Choose sensory-rich options: cook, garden, paint, or walk outside.
-Engaging your senses grounds you in the moment and makes screen time feel less compelling.
+Make a physical list (not on your phone) of things that genuinely feel good, and choose sensory-rich options: cook, garden, paint, or walk outside.

 Define Your Purpose Before Returning

 Before reengaging, clarify exactly what value you want from each platform, whether it’s maintaining friendships, networking, or staying informed.
-This clarity acts as your compass, helping you decide if your time online aligns with your goals.
+This clarity helps you decide if your time online aligns with your goals.

 The simplest path to healthier social media use is curating your feed.
 Ask yourself: Does this account make me feel better or worse after I see its content?
 Unfollow or mute anything that fuels comparison or negativity.